Sundanese cuisine: Sundanese restaurant

 In Sundanese cuisine establishments, it is common to eat with one's hands.
 They usually serve kobokan, a bowl of tap water with a slice of lime in it to give a fresh scent.
-This bowl of water with lime in it should not to be consumed, however; it is used to wash one's hand before and after eating.
+This bowl are used to wash one's hands before and after eating.

-Sundanese traditional restaurant may feature a traditional dine style called lesehan; having a dine while seating on the floor covered with straw or bamboo mat.
-The dishes may be served on a short legged table or altogether served on the mat.
-This dine style is quite similar with Japanese traditional tatami dine style.
-The Sundanese traditional restaurant in rural village may also feature a saung style restaurant.
-It features several small eating pavilions that might be built near or over fresh water fish ponds.
-The fish ponds contains alive fresh water fishes such as carp and gourami, that might be selected and ordered by customers to be freshly cooked immediately.
+Sundanese traditional restaurants may feature a traditional dining style called lesehan; where one eats on the floor, sitting on a straw or bamboo mat.
+The dishes may be served on a short legged table or served on the mat.
+This dining style is quite similar with the Japanese traditional tatami style.
+The Sundanese traditional restaurants in rural villages may also feature a saung style restaurant.
+Which features several small eating pavilions that might be built near or over fresh water fish ponds.
+The fish ponds typically contain live fresh water fish such as carp and gourami, that can be selected and ordered by customers to be freshly cooked.

-In popular Indonesian culture, Sundanese restaurant often can be easily distinguished by containing the name "Kuring", thus led to the terms "Kuring"-food or "Kuring"-restaurant.
-However this naming was rather misleading, since in Sundanese language the word Kuring is a common, colloquial, yet rather coarse form to refer first-person singular personal pronoun ("I" or "me"), also as possessive adjective ("my").
+In popular Indonesian culture, Sundanese restaurants can often be easily distinguished by containing the name "Kuring", thus led to the terms "Kuring"-food or "Kuring"-restaurant.
+However this name is rather misleading, since in the Sundanese language the word Kuring is a common and colloquial, yet rather coarse form which refers to the first-person singular personal pronoun ("I" or "me"), and as the possessive adjective ("my").
 This naming trend was led by restaurants that tried to imitate the famous Sundanese restaurant Lembur Kuring (Sundanese: "My Home Village").
 Some examples of famous Sundanese restaurants are Ampera, Boboko, Bumbu Desa, Ciganea, Dapur Sunda, Laksana, Lembur Kuring, Mang Engking, Mang Kabayan, Ma' Uneh, Ponyo, Sari Kuring, Saung Kuring, Sindang Reret and Talaga Sampireun.